Vicky7873/Chicken_fecal/README.md

 2. dvc status
 3. dvc dag
 4. dvc repro
-### Additionally i have added the main method for each pipeline class to run the dvc repro

 15. git hooks -> it will check the code changes if found then run the dvc repro before commit
 ## git hook cmds
 1. cd .git/hooks